AdobeDocs/campaign-standard.en/help/automating/using/workflow-control-group.md

 ## Creating a separate table {#creating-table}

-Create a table with some recipients from profile that you define as the control group.
+Create a table with a list of recipients?
+Create an empty table.

 1. From **[!UICONTROL Administration]** > **[!UICONTROL Development]** > **[!UICONTROL Custom Resources]**, click **[!UICONTROL Create]**.
 1. Configure the screen definition.